entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 I really like this architecture because each part is only doing one thing so we can focus on doing it well:

-* Primary adapters only need to make a great adaptation.
-For example, they can have great REST documentation without polluting anything else;
+* Primary adapters only need to make an efficient adaptation.
+For example, they can have great REST documentation without polluting anything else.

 * The application is really thin, no real business value here

 * The domain code is what really matters so we can focus on its accuracy and expression

-* Secondary adapters only need to make a great adaptation to infrastructure elements.
+* Secondary adapters only need to handle the infrastructure elements' adaptation.
 For example, we can focus on having a really performant data model for our business cases here.

 > This very quick introduction is probably not enough to be able to code in this kind of architecture.
 You can have a look at [this live coding](https://www.youtube.com/watch?v=mEECPRZjajI) to see it in action.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mEECPRZjajI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 If you are using OOP you should give it a try.
-If this doesn’t suit your needs you might want to have a look at [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) or [Functional Core Imperative Shell](https://kennethlange.com/functional-core-imperative-shell/) if your Domain Model is in FP.
+If this doesn’t suit your needs, you might want to have a look at [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) or [Functional Core Imperative Shell](https://kennethlange.com/functional-core-imperative-shell/) if your domain model is in FP.

 But, to be honest, this doesn’t really matter.
 Having a rich domain model (as opposed to an [anemic one](https://martinfowler.com/bliki/AnemicDomainModel.html)) is the important part!
 You can then protect this domain with the architecture you like as long as it: